 Designed in 1348 to celebrate the end of the Black Death in Europe, this Romanesque-Gothic church is located on Capitoline Hill at the end of a 137-step entrance.
 These stairs are where Gibbon is said to have been inspired to write his famous tome about the decline and fall of the Roman Empire.
 The church is built on the site of an Ancient Roman temple, dedicated to Juno Moneta and housed a mint (hence, the origin of the word money from moneta).
 According to legend, a female prophet predicted the coming of a Redeemer to the Emperor Augustus, and he in turn built the Ara Coeli (Altar of Heaven).
 Today the church of Santa Maria is best known for its Santa Bambino (a wooden replica of a 15th century Baby Jesus statue).

 This church is half basilica, half archaeological site, sitting atop of a 2nd century temple to the pagan god, Mithras.
 The upper church dates to the 12th century, and is famous for its mosaics and marble choir screens decorated with Early Christian symbols, such as vines, doves, and fish.

 I actually don’t remember this church at all.
 Isn’t that terrible, but I must say it looks awesome in the pictures.
 There are churches everywhere, so I guess they all started running together after a while.
-I wish I knew more Catholic history, it would have helped me understand alot of the paintings and symbolism.
+I wish I knew more about Catholic history, it would have helped me understand a lot of the paintings and symbolism.